addminjiik/-/Self-Host-Bot-Migration.md

 **!!!!!BEFORE YOU UPGRADE - PLEASE BACK UP YOUR FILE AT C:\ProgramData\CouchBot\BotSettings.json!!!!!**

+In fact, might do you good just to backup all of C:\ProgramData\CouchBot before updating.

 You can then copy/paste the values from it, into the new BotSettings.json file.

 ---